ML-KEM

-Kyber is a key encapsulation mechanism (KEM) designed to be resistant to cryptanalytic attacks with future powerful quantum computers.
+ML-KEM (Module-Lattice-Based Key-Encapsulation Mechanism), also known by its original name Kyber, is a key encapsulation mechanism (KEM) designed to be resistant to cryptanalytic attacks with future powerful quantum computers that was standardized in 2024.
 It is used to establish a shared secret between two communicating parties without an (IND-CCA2) attacker in the transmission system being able to decrypt it.
 This asymmetric cryptosystem uses a variant of the learning with errors lattice problem as its basic trapdoor function.
-It won the NIST competition for the first post-quantum cryptography (PQ) standard.
-NIST calls its standard, numbered FIPS 203, Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM).
+It won the NIST competition for the first post-quantum cryptography (PQC) standard. and was subsequently standardized as FIPS 203.

 Properties

 The system is based on the module learning with errors (M-LWE) problem, in conjunction with cyclotomic rings.
 Recently, there has also been a tight formal mathematical security reduction of the ring-LWE problem to MLWE.
 Compared to competing PQ methods, it has typical advantages of lattice-based methods, e.g. in regard to runtime as well as the size of the ciphertexts and the key material.

-Variants with different security levels have been defined: Kyber512 (NIST security level 1, ≈AES 128), Kyber768 (NIST security level 3, ≈AES 192), and Kyber1024 (NIST security level 5, ≈AES 256).
-At the Kyber768 level, the secret keys are 2400 bytes in size, the public keys 1184, and the ciphertexts 1088.
+Variants with different security levels have been defined: ML-KEM-512 (NIST security level 1), ML-KEM-768 (NIST security level 3), and ML-KEM-1024 (NIST security level 5).
+At the ML-KEM-768 level, the secret keys are 2400 bytes in size, the public keys 1184, and the ciphertexts 1088.

 With an accordingly optimized implementation, 4 kilobytes of memory can be sufficient for the cryptographic operations.
 For a chat encryption scenario using liboqs, replacing the extremely efficient, non-quantum-safe ECDH key exchange using Curve25519 was found to increase runtime by a factor of about 2.3 (1.5–7), an estimated 2.3-fold (1.4–3.1) increase in energy consumption, and have about 70 times (48–92) more data overhead.
 Internal hashing operations account for the majority of the runtime, which would thus potentially benefit greatly from corresponding hardware acceleration.